railsgirls/guides.railsgirls.com/_pages/diary-app.md

 Now refresh the browser – we no longer have an ‘unknown action’ problem, we now have a ‘template is missing’ problem.
 Save an empty file as `app/views/entries/index.html.erb` (note it’s just like the `index.html.erb` file in the ‘welcome’ directory before, but this time it’s in the ‘entries’ directory) and refresh the browser again – it should display an empty page.
 This is good, as our view is quite empty at the moment.

+{% coach %}
-__COACH__: Explain how actions render the related views by default.
+Explain how actions render the related views by default.
+{% endcoach %}

 Now go to the `app/controllers/welcome_controller.rb` file and find the `WelcomeController#index` method (the one that starts with `def index`).
 Find the line that sets the `@entries` variable (it should start with `@entries =`) and copy it to `EntriesController#index` (so to the `index` method of the `EntriesController`, which can be found in `app/controllers/entries_controller.rb`).
 Similarly, go to the `app/views/welcome/index.html.erb` view and copy the `@entries.each` block (all of the indented lines up to and including the matching `end`) to the `app/views/entries/index.html.erb` view.
 Refresh the browser: it should now show the list of all your diary entries.

+{% coach %}
-__COACH__: Explain that even though this might look like little to no progress, there is a significant change: we’re no longer operating in the context of the main page of our app, but rather a list of diary entries only (without the links to other websites, for example).
+Explain that even though this might look like little to no progress, there is a significant change: we’re no longer operating in the context of the main page of our app, but rather a list of diary entries only (without the links to other websites, for example).
+{% endcoach %}

 ### A view of a single entry

 Note how, when you run `rake routes`, the output says that the `/entries/:id(.:format)` pattern maps to the `entries#show` controller action.
 Go to [http://localhost:3000/entries/1](http://localhost:3000/entries/1) – the URL for your first diary entry; notice how we’re, again, missing an action of the `EntriesController`.
 Add that (empty for now) action, then refresh the browser and add the (likewise, empty) missing view.

+{% coach %}
-__COACH__: Guide through adding the missing action and view if needed; make sure the process (all the way from deciphering the right `rake routes` line) is well understood.
+Guide through adding the missing action and view if needed; make sure the process (all the way from deciphering the right `rake routes` line) is well understood.
+{% endcoach %}

 Now, let’s figure out how to interpret the `1` from the end of the URL to display the right entry.
 Make the `EntriesController#show` action look like this: